michaelbushe/cytoscape-angular/README.md

-# NgCytoscapeProject
+# Cytoscape for Angular
-Angular component for [Cytoscape.js](https://js.cytoscape.org) graphs.
+Angular component for [Cytoscape](https://cytoscape.org) graphs.

 ## How to Deploy?
 How can you deploy your app so other can see it on the web,